Loppa Municipality

-Loppa (Láhppi and Lappea) is a municipality in Troms og Finnmark county, Norway.
+Loppa (Láhppi and Lappea) is a municipality in Finnmark county, Norway.
 The administrative centre of the municipality is the village of Øksfjord.
 Other villages in Loppa include Andsnes, Bergsfjord, Langfjordhamn, Loppa, Nuvsvåg, Øksfjordbotn, Sandland, and Sør-Tverrfjord.

-The 689 km2 municipality is the 167th largest by area out of the 356 municipalities in Norway.
-Loppa is the 341st most populous municipality in Norway with a population of 859.
-The municipality's population density is 1.3 PD/km2 and its population has decreased by 21% over the previous 10-year period.
+The 689 km2 municipality is the 167th largest by area out of the 357 municipalities in Norway.
+Loppa is the 343rd most populous municipality in Norway with a population of 864.
+The municipality's population density is 1.3 PD/km2 and its population has decreased by 15.9% over the previous 10-year period.

 Most people live in the village of Øksfjord, but smaller communities are spread out along the shores and islands, notably Nuvsvåg, Sandland, Bergsfjord, Brynilen, and the island of Loppa.
 This island was previously the administrative centre of the municipality (hence the name).
 There is no airport, but Øksfjord is a port of call for the Hurtigruten boats.

 General information

-The municipality of Loppa was established on 1 January 1838 (see formannskapsdistrikt law).
-In 1858, the northern part of Loppa on the island of Sørøya and most of Loppa on Stjernøya (population: 506) was separated to form the new municipality of Hasvik.
+The municipality of Loppen (later spelled Loppa) was established on 1 January 1838 (see formannskapsdistrikt law).
+In 1858, the northern part of Loppa on the island of Sørøya and most of Loppa on the island of Stjernøya (population: 506) was separated to form the new Hasvik Municipality.
 This left Loppa with 801 residents.
 The borders of the municipality have not changed since that time.

 On 1 January 2020, the municipality became part of the newly formed Troms og Finnmark county.
 Previously, it had been part of the old Finnmark county.
+On 1 January 2024, the Troms og Finnmark county was divided and the municipality once again became part of Finnmark county.